JLSteenwyk/treehouse/README.md

 treehouse is developed and maintained by [Jacob Steenwyk](https://jlsteenwyk.github.io/)

 ## Citation
-If you found <i>treehouse</i> useful in your research, please cite Steenwyk JL, Rokas A. 2019.
+If you found <i>treehouse</i> useful in your research, please cite<br />
+Steenwyk JL, Rokas A. 2019.
 Treehouse: a user-friendly application to obtain subtrees from large phylogenies.
 BMC Res.
 Notes 12:541.
 [Link](https://bmcresnotes.biomedcentral.com/articles/10.1186/s13104-019-4577-5)<br />